MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/upgrade-omni-channel.md

 # Upgrade Omni-channel Engagement Hub

-Upgrade Omni-channel Engagement Hub app from January release to March release to benefit from new features.
-You can upgrade your Omni-channel app from the **Dynamics 365 Admin Center**.
+Upgrade Omni-channel Engagement Hub app to unlock and benefit from new features.
+You can now upgrade the Omni-channel package from **Omni-channel Engagement Hub – Chat package for Dynamics 365 Applications - Version** to **Version** from **Dynamics 365 Admin Center**.

-Follow these steps to upgrade.
+Follow these steps to upgrade your Omni-channel package.

 1. Go to **Dynamics 365 Admin Center**.
-2. Select the Omni-channel Engagement Hub app instance.
+2. Select **Instances** and go to **Omni-channel Engagement Hub – Chat package for Dynamics 365 Applications** package in the **Manage your solutions** section.
-3. Select **Solutions** and select the **Upgrade** option.
+3. Select the Omni-channel package and select **Upgrade**.

 ### See also